 2 bay leaves

-Small handful of grated parmesan* or vegetarian Italian hard cheese
+Handful grated vegetarian Italian hard cheese or *Parmesan

 3. Meanwhile, in a separate pan, boil your pasta in slightly salted water and grate the parmesan.